Manning-LP-What-s-The-News/Starter-Repository/README.md

-Starter repository for the [Manning liveProject](https://liveproject.manning.com/): **What's the news: Summarize news articles with NLP, Deep Learning, and Python** (_Under active development_).
+Starter repository for the Manning liveProject: [Summarize News Articles with NLP, Deep Learning, and Python](https://www.manning.com/liveproject/summarize-news-articles-with-nlp-deep-learning-and-python).
 This repository contains the intermediate files that might be helpful for the learners of this liveProject.
 Those files reside [here](https://github.com/Manning-LP-What-s-The-News/Starter-Repository/releases).

 **By**: [Souradip Chakraborty](https://www.linkedin.com/in/souradip-chakraborty/) & [Sayak Paul](https://www.linkedin.com/in/sayak-paul/)